joshua-flickinger/joshua-flickinger.github.io/_pages/about.md

 Hi, I'm Josh!
 Welcome to my website, where I hope to show off some of my work and record side projects.

 By trade I'm a cartographer, working for the National Park Service (#findyourpark).
 But I dabble in ecology and data science.
 I make web maps, story maps, and paper maps - all because I enjoy data visualization!
+To learn more about my work, check out my CV and posts pages.

 In my spare time, I explore this incredible planet earth!
 Usually by packpacking into mountain wilderness.
-See my instagram.
+See my instagram for that.